17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 d) Provide them with water and food: You need to fill the waterer of your chickens and feed them with food.
 You have to ensure that there is no shortage of either water or food.

 It is advisable to keep your chickens in small pens during the first few days.
 The reason behind this is that they’re unfamiliar with their surroundings.
-Once they get accustomed to their surroundings, they will feel comfortable and will start laying eggs.
+Once they get accustomed to their surroundings, they will feel comfortable and start laying eggs.

 When is the chicken breeding season?